Reviewed

 • Birth weight (BW)

 The weight of a calf taken within 24 hours after birth.
-Heavy birth weights tend to be correlated with calving problems, but the conformation of the calf and the cow are contributing factors.
+Heavy birth weights tend to be correlated with calving problems, along with other factors.

 • Breeding value